zamrokk/JavaCDDDocumentation/README.md

 <img src="images/usecase.png" alt="Usecase" width="100%"/>

 In this business scenario each participant has entered into a business agreement with each other and all parties are known and trusted by each other.
-For each contract deployment, one instance of the java project is running on the Blockchain.
+For each contract deployment, one instance of the java project is started.
 For our example, we will create only one contract between two people, but you can do as many as you want.

 This demo has been simplified in the way:
 * We trust and assume that calls to Weather API will send back always the same value for each peer.
 We also trust Weather API data as a trustable oracle.
 (Calling a current temperature is NOT deterministic => This is bad !
-Normally it is done on the previous month average temperature and it is deterministic)
+Normally it is done on the previous month average temperature and this is deterministic)
 * We can do unlimited calls with our application.
 Normally in a real case, the contract should be executed once at the end of each month
 * The contract should contain a start + end validity date.
 You can do it as an extra exercise